 Bachelor degree in law and sufficient knowledge of the English language.

-This course will study in detail certain aspects of the English law of contract, including the formation of contracts, the doctrine of consideration, , third party rights of action, mistake, good faith, duress and inequality of bargaining power, the principles applied by the courts to the interpretation of contracts, and remedies for breach of contract (including termination of the contract).
+This course will study in detail certain aspects of the English law of contract (in particular commercial contract law, by which is meant business to business transactions), including the formation of contracts, the doctrine of consideration, third party rights of action, , the role of good faith and of equity in the law of contract, the scope of the doctrine of duress and the extent to which a contract can be set aside on the ground that it was entered into under economic duress, , the remedies available to a commercial party who is induced to enter into a contract by a false statement made by the other party to the contract, the principles applied by the courts to the interpretation of contracts, the doctrine of frustration and change of circumstances and remedies for breach of contract (including termination of the contract).

 The principal working method is the analysis of cases (court decisions) in order to ascertain the law that is established by that case and, prompted by the questions contained in the reading list, to examine the limits of, and the basis for, these decisions.
 The fundamental rules of English contract law are not contained in any statutory text, but are to be found principally in the common law—the law which has been devised and developed by the courts over the centuries.
 Statutes have intervened to change particular common law rules relating to contract law and in modern times have intervened increasingly in the context of consumer contracts (a topic which will not be considered in this course).
 But the fundamental rules are found in cases, including cases dating back to the 19th century or even earlier.